 Research to Solve Local and Global Challenges

-Catherine Eicchorn, Department of Chemistry.
+Catherine Eichhorn, Department of Chemistry.

 - We will leverage existing areas of research and creative strength to address some of today’s most pressing challenges, including but not limited to: systemic racism and inequity, climate change and resilience, national and global health disparities, global peace and human rights, and quantum materials and technologies.

-Broadening Community Engagement with the Liberal Arts
+Broadening Community Engagement with the Liberal Arts and Sciences

 - We will enhance the land-grant mission of the University of Nebraska–Lincoln by expanding our partnerships with local, national, and international organizations and businesses, broadening our alumni networks for student career success, and utilizing our scientific expertise and creative achievements to enrich the lives of all Nebraskans.